JunkaiDong/junkaidong.github.io/physics/Kane-Fisher-Polchinski.md

 \end{aligned}
 $$

+which can be obtained by differentiating and integrating with respect to $z$ (I thank Ophelia Sommer and Patrick Ledwith for pointing this out to me).
 Thus, we can finally evaluate the desired correlation function:

 $$
 \begin{aligned}